magee256/donation_analytics/src/README.md

 - `is_repeat_donor` - checks whether a given name, zip code combination has donated in a previous year (and updates `donor_dict` if not).
 - `calculate_percentile_stats` - updates the `recipient_dict` with a new transaction and then calculates the Nth percentile, sum of transactions and transaction count.

-`calculate_running_percentile.py` implements reads input data using the `SreamingDataframe` object and operates on it using a `PercentileTracker` object.
+`calculate_running_percentile.py` reads input data using the `SreamingDataframe` object and operates on it using a `PercentileTracker` object.
+It also implements the command line interface for the program.

 ### Assumptions
 - No (or negligible) hash collisions occur between names in the same zip code when using the built-in Python hash function.
 - No (or negligible) hash collisions between CMTE_ID's
 - Sum of contributions are rounded half-up to nearest integer.
 This was unspecified in the README, but it seemed strange to round the percentile value and not the sum.
-Displaying zeros after the decimal cause the provided also caused the provided test to fail.
+Displaying zeros after the decimal also caused the provided test to fail.
 - Contributions donated more than one day after the system date will be rejected.
 (Extra day allowed in case of timezone issues)
 - Contributions before 1975 will be rejected (1975 was first year of data recording).
 - Only those who donated in an earlier year are repeat donors.
 Multiple times in one year doesn't count.